xuankimtran/docs-1/pages/katalon-analytics/docs/testops-releases-2021.md

 * Improved Test Run report with new stacked bar chart

-* Introduced TestCloud as a test environment to schedule a Test Run (for beta users only)
+* Introduced TestCloud as a test environment to schedule a Test Run (for beta users only).
+Read more: [Integrate TestCloud with TestOps](/katalon-testcloud/docs/integrate-testcloud-with-testops.html)

 ### Enhancements